New York City restaurants for wine lovers

 New Yorkers take their wine seriously, so it’s no wonder that creative wine lists continue to pop up all over town.
 From cafes to bars to fine dining establishments, New York City restaurants for wine lovers thrive in every nook and cranny.
-Sure, you probably know the best of the best list – Le Bernardin, Gramercy Tavern, Eleven Madison, Daniel, and The Modern for starters – but the spots on this list are a bit more wallet-friendly, and happen to be some of my favorites for sipping a glass or sharing a bottle.
+Sure, you probably know the best of the best list, such as Le Bernardin, Daniel, and Jean-Georges for starters, but the spots on this list are a bit more wallet-friendly, and happen to be some of my favorites for sipping a glass or sharing a bottle.

 Felice 83, 1593 1st Ave

 The scene may mostly be for singles, but the wines at this Upper East Side bar and restaurant are undoubtedly for wine enthusiasts.
 Upwards of 100 bottles and 20 wines by the glass, all of which fall into one of three categories – sustainable, organic, or biodynamic – make up the eco-friendly list.
 Small plates comprise most of the food menu, so Felice 83 is ideal for eating and drinking for hours on end.

 Local 92, 92 2nd Ave

 The website doesn’t list wines, but Local 92 is a major player in the downtown wine scene.
 I went to a press dinner that included wine pairings, and each glass was better than the last.
 Known for its eclectic Israeli cuisine, this East Village neighborhood spot (hence, the name) serves mostly organic wines carefully selected by owner Shay Zvibak.
 Wines match well with fresh Mediterranean eats like falafel atop parsley and garlic tahini, chicken tagin, and seared lamb chops.